 This carrier is by far the best carrier I've ever had.
 It's meant for planes, but I use it for vet visits.
 The bottom is fuzzy and soft, which keeps my 18 lb cat comfortable.
 And it's removable and machine washable! - molldee

-This high-quality carrier offers a way to safely transport your cat with ease, especially if you use the optional wheels or shoulder strap.
-It's roomy, robust and built to last, offering both front and top loading options.
+It's roomy, robust, and built to last, offering both front and top-loading options.
 The spring-latch door offers extra security but it's also easy to handle and open when necessary.

 Being able to put a cat in it from either the top or front is what makes this carrier so convenient.